 As with the gentlemen, ladies should refrain from wearing jeans or shorts to services.
 Ladies, we must also avoid short skirts, skin-tight clothing, and strapless or sleeveless tops.
 When it comes to footwear, so long as your dress shoes or sandals are clean and have backs, they are generally acceptable.

-The dress code for children aligns closely with those for the ladies and gentlemen.
+The dress code for children aligns with those for the ladies and gentlemen.
 The only difference is that young children under ten years of age are permitted to wear dress shorts to services.
 Athletic shorts, cut-offs, spandex, etc. are not appropriate, nor are T-shirts, especially those with writing on them.
 As with adults, children should have clean, tied shoes or sandals.

 If you must go somewhere after church where you need to dress casually, you can always bring a change of clothing with you and change after the service ends.
 In our church hall, you can access a restroom and change clothes there, if necessary.

-Orthodox Christians must take responsibility for the way we dress and the way people perceive them because of it.
+Orthodox Christians must take responsibility for the way we dress and the way people perceive us because of it.
 Our goal in following these guidelines is not to oppress anyone’s individuality.
 Rather, it is to remain modest in the presence of our God and focus on prayer, worship, repentance, and communion with our God.
-If anything, freeing yourself from worry of how people perceive you is truly liberating.
+If anything, freeing yourself from worry of how people perceive you is liberating.
 You can be your true self and focus on that which is important: worshiping your God.

 Dressing appropriately for service means giving God your absolute best.
 You would not go to a lovely dinner party in jeans and a t-shirt; why would you go to God’s house that way?